On This Day in History: May 6

 - Twenty-one Lebanese nationalists are executed in Martyrs' Square, Beirut by Djemal Pasha.

-- Vietnamese Emperor Duy Tân is captured while attempting to call upon the people to rise up against the French, and is later deposed and exiled to Réunion island.
+- Vietnamese Emperor Duy Tân is captured while calling upon the people to rise up against the French, and is later deposed and exiled to Réunion island.

 - Babe Ruth, then a pitcher for the Boston Red Sox, hits his first major league home run.

-- George V becomes King of the United Kingdom upon the death of his father, Edward VII.
+- George V becomes King of Great Britain, Ireland, and many overseas territories, on the death of his father, Edward VII.

 - The Eiffel Tower is officially opened to the public at the Universal Exposition in Paris.